Key Takeaways:

 Therefore, it is crucial to remember that even though both ketamine and opioids can offer pain relief, they function through entirely different mechanisms and come with varying sets of risks and benefits.

 As a controlled substance, ketamine is legally recognized for its potential for abuse and addiction.
-The drug’s long-lasting and euphoric effects can make it difficult to stop using ketamine once a person has started.
+Substance use disorder can affect anyone, though the risk is higher for people with a family history of addiction or those who start using substances at a young age.
+The drug’s long-lasting and euphoric effects, along with signs like agitation, depression, cognitive difficulties, unconsciousness, amnesia, involuntary rapid eye movement, and dilated pupils, can make it difficult to stop using ketamine once a person has started.

 Addiction